 How To Heal From Sexual Abuse (Sexual, Physical And Emotional)

-How to heal from Abuse (Sexual, physical, and emotional) Written by Manashantii, A trained psychotherapist who is a healed survivor of sexual abuse in childhood and rapes in adulthood.
+How to heal from Abuse (Sexual, physical, and emotional) Written by Manashantii.
+A survivor of emotional, physical and sexual abuse and a trained counsellor.

 “Children begin by loving their parents; after a time they judge them; rarely, if ever, do they forgive them.”
 Oscar Wilde

 It is better to be favoured by God than by parent(s) or a fellow man.

 Realise, Empathise and try to understand that your abuser lacks Spiritual maturity.
 Manashantii